 Battery life may be shortened through improper maintenance.
 To optimize the life and improve its performance, fully discharge and recharge the battery at least once every 30 days.

-We should not remove the built-in battery yourself (see sidebar).
+We recommend that you do not remove the battery yourself.

 New Battery